Fiber Optic Inspection

-Inspect Before You Connect
+Inspect Before You Connect (IBYC)

 While standards bodies have established acceptance criteria for the quality and cleanliness of fiber connector end faces, technicians still face challenges with implementing these practices.
 Without the right fiber testing tools, including fiber optic inspection solutions such as fiber inspection probes and fiber optic inspection scopes, maintaining these standards or specifications is difficult and time consuming.